 Research has been ongoing since 2005 with a focus on field paleontology, primarily on sites in the American west, and the curation of the South Florida Archaeological Collection.
 These efforts have resulted in a significant increase in the Museum's collections and the publication of several scientific papers with additional work now in preparation by the Museum's staff.
 In addition, the Museum has either directly offered, or sponsored through its affiliates, a number of public workshops and lectures.
 The Museum currently maintains several traveling exhibits available for rent to other institutions or occasionally placed free of charge as part of the Museum's public service mission.

 Employment opportunities will be posted as they occur.
-At this time we are not accepting applications.
-A limited number of positions may become available during the summer of 2018.
+As of June 2021 we are not accepting applications.
+A limited number of positions may become available in the future.
 Volunteers wishing to offer their services are encouraged to submit their resumes either via regular mail or email.
 Please see our Volunteer page for details.
 Critical need areas are fundraising, grant writing, marketing and publicity.
 We are also in need of docents for tours and those with retail experience to help in the museum store.